 It is best if you do not answer questions at this time and instead, schedule your interview for later.
 This ensures you do not accidentally admit fault for the accident and that you can acquire legal help before the interview.

 During this call you can also ask about acquiring a claim form and what documentation the insurer needs to investigate the accident and approve the claim.

 After giving informal notice, you must formally file a claim with the insurer in writing.
 If the insurer does not provide a specific form, you may write a letter.
 It is recommended you send this letter through certified mail with a return receipt requested so you can be sure it was received.

 To prove your claim, you will need show the policyholder was at fault and that your injury was caused by the car accident.
 This means you need to provide medical records to the insurer, however, you should not provide all your previous medical records.

-It is best to have the help of an experienced personal injury attorney when filing a formal third-party claim.
+It is best to have the help of an experienced personal injury attorney filing a formal third-party claim.
 A lawyer can help you include the documentation that increases your chance of the claim being approved, and he or she can warn you not to include unnecessary documentation.
-If you’ve been in an accident in Sonoma County, Mendocino County, or Lake County California and want to learn more about the claims process, contact the Santa Rosa automobile accident attorneys at Beck Law P.C.
+If you’ve been in an accident in Sonoma County, Mendocino County, or Lake County California and want to learn more about the claims process, contact the Santa Rosa automobile accident attorneys.